Explore our history and present, to design our shared future.

 Meals: While we eat many of our meals in the Emory dining hall, we also eat in downtown Atlanta and Montgomery on the days we are visiting offices or sightseeing.
 We are always able to accommodate special diets or allergies; please share anything we should know on your welcome survey.

 Price: We are committed to ensuring as many students as possible can benefit from this life-changing experience.
 In addition, we are fiercely committed to charging an honest price for this experience.
 We are significantly more affordable than any of our peer programs.
 This is not due to any difference in quality of programming.
-(In fact, we offer an unrivaled holistic experience).
 Rather, we are a mission-focused non-profit organization, not a business looking to extract huge sums from students and their parents.
-Every year about 50% of the class receives scholarship support to attend.
-Please review application deadlines and fees on our website, here.

 How do I apply for financial aid?
 We will share the financial aid application with admitted students, and release aid decisions once/month.
 There is no application fee.